1972 LSU Tigers football team

-The 1972 LSU Tigers football team represented Louisiana State University during the 1972 NCAA University Division football season.
+The 1972 LSU Tigers football team represented Louisiana State University (LSU) as a member of the Southeastern Conference (SEC) during the 1972 NCAA University Division football season.
+Led by 11th-year head coach Charles McClendon, the Tigers compiled an overall record of 9–2–1, with a mark of 4–1–1 in conference play, and finished third in the SEC.

-LSU and Southeastern Conference rival Ole Miss became the last major universities to desegregate their varsity football squads this season.
+LSU and SEC rivals Georgia and Ole Miss became the last major universities to desegregate their varsity football squads this season.

-The Sept.
-30 game vs. Wisconsin marked the first appearance of a Big Ten Conference team at Tiger Stadium.
-Only two other Big Ten teams have played at Baton Rouge since: Indiana in 1978 and Ohio State in 1987 (Maryland and Nebraska each played in Baton Rouge before joining the Big Ten, as did future Big Ten member USC).
+The September 30 game against Wisconsin marked the first appearance of a Big Ten Conference team at Tiger Stadium.
+Only three other Big Ten teams have played at Baton Rouge since: Indiana in 1978, Ohio State in 1987 and UCLA in 2024 (Maryland, Nebraska and USC each played in Baton Rouge before joining the Big Ten.).

 LSU introduced a new helmet logo, a tiger head above the letters "LSU" inside a purple circle, a logo which was used through 1976.
 Also, player names were placed on jerseys for the first time.